Blueberries: 1997 Santa Clara County Trials

 Remove all blooms as they appear the first year.
 Remove low growth around the base.
 If it doesn't grow up, it gets pruned out!

-Remove the dead wood, and non-vigorous twiggy wood.
-Select for bright colored wood with long (at least 3 inch) laterals.
+Remove the dead wood and non-vigorous twiggy wood.
+Select for bright colored wood with long (at least 3 inches) laterals.
 Remove blotchy colored short growth.

 If one-third to one-half of the wood has not been removed by the above steps, thin out the fruiting laterals and small branches until this balance has been obtained.